Biden has new brand for infrastructure deal he's promoting

 Biden kicked off the infrastructure tour last week at a technical college in Rosemount, Minnesota.

-Associated Press writer Margaret Stafford in Kansas City, Mo., contributed to this report.
+Associated Press writer Margaret Stafford in Kansas City, Missouri, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.